planetfederal/workshops/workshops/geoserver/slides/slides.rst

     Click the entry in the list called point.

     This brings up the Style Editor for this particular style.
-While we won’t be editing this style now, take a look at it and refer back to it through the next few sections.
+While we won't be editing this style now, take a look at it and refer back to it through the next few sections.

 --------------------------------------------------